schombert/Project-Alice/docs/user_guide.md

 - `readme OR ELSE.txt`: Contains relevant information, again, optional and it's fine if you don't have it.
 - `assets`: Folder NEEDED for Alice to work properly.

+### (Advanced) Command-line options of Windows Launcher

+- `-modsMask {mask}`, enables all the mods that match the mask.
+- `-outputScenario {name.bin}`: outputs scenario with a defined name.
+- `-autoBuild`: if set, builds scenario automatically and closes the launcher

+### (Advanced) Command-line options of Windows build

+- Specify the name of the .bin scenario to launch it.
+- `-host`: when set, launches multiplayer as host
+- `-join {ip}`: join the multiplayer game
+- `-name`: set player name
+- `-password`: enter lobby password
+- `-player_password`: set player password to protect your country
+- `-v6`: use IPv6
+- `-v4`: use IPv4
+- `-headless`: don't render the game UI, start the game immediately after launch
+- `-repeat`: if headless, immediately restart the game after the end of the previous one
+- `-speed`: set game speed

 ## Linux
 ### With Proton